SAP/fundamental-styles/docs/pages/patterns/multi-input.md

 summary:
 ---

-The multi-input component is an opinionated composition of the `input group`, `popover`, `checkbox`,`list` and `token` components.
-The `popover` is shared between `combobox` and `select` component.
-In `Select` there are much more examples of modifications that can be provided also to combobox component. <br/><br/>
+The multi-input component is an opinionated composition of the `input group`, `popover`, `checkbox`, `list` and `token` components.
+The `popover` is shared between the combobox and select components.
+Please see the `select` documentation for the complete list of modifiers, That are also  supported by the `combobox` component.
+<br/><br/>
-Multi Input pattern allows user to enter multiple values, which are displayed as a tokens.
-There is also provided editable input field fo help user with finding correct value, or adding custom value.
+`Multi Input` allows users to enter multiple values which are displayed as a tokens.
+It provides an editable input field for filtering the list, and a dropdown menu with a list of the available options.
+If the entries are not validated by the application, users can also enter custom values.
 {: .docs-intro}

 ## Default and Compact sizes